 Change The Story VT (CTS) is a multi-year initiative to align philanthropy, policy, and programs to fast-track women’s economic progress in Vermont.
 Spearheaded by three statewide organizations – The Vermont Women’s Fund, the Vermont Commission on Women, and Vermont Works for Women – it is focused on engaging key partners whose reach and influence can leverage systemic change.

-Change The Story has released two data briefs outlining the state of working women in Vermont:
+Change The Story has released three data briefs outlining the state of working women in Vermont:

 The Change The Story initiative was informed by research - and by engaging lots of young women and girls in conversations!